owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 JIT - From Dynamic to Static
 -------------------------------------------------

 Recall the tradeoff between dynamic and static graph I mentioned before, i.e. flexibility vs efficiency.
 Many programmers need to make a decision between Google's TensorFlow and Facebook's Pytorch.
 A common practice is -- "using Pytorch at home and using TensorFlow in the company", In other words, Pytorch is preferred for prototyping and TensorFlow is ideal for production use.
-Can we get the best part of both worlds?
+Can we get the best parts of both worlds?

 It turns out, for a specific type of applications like DNN, we can!
 Owl achieves this by converting a dynamic graph into static one in the runtime.
 The motivation is based on a very important observation -- in many cases, a computation graph is continuously re-evaluated after its construction.
 This is especially true for those iterative optimisation algorithms, we only update some inputs of the graph in each iteration.